History of gamma-ray burst research: Early research missions

 For decades after the discovery of GRBs, astronomers searched for a counterpart: any astronomical object in positional coincidence with a recently observed burst.
 Astronomers considered many distinct objects, including white dwarfs, pulsars, supernovae, globular clusters, quasars, Seyfert galaxies, and BL Lac objects.
 Researchers specifically looked for objects with unusual properties which might relate to gamma-ray bursts: high proper motion, polarization, orbital brightness modulation, fast time scale flickering, extreme colors, emission lines, or an unusual shape.
 From the discovery of GRBs through the 1980s, GRB 790305b was the only event to have been identified with a candidate source object: nebula N49 in the Large Magellanic Cloud.
 All other attempts failed due to poor resolution of the available detectors.
 The best hope seemed to lie in finding a fainter, fading, longer wavelength emission after the burst itself, the "afterglow" of a GRB.

 As early as 1980, a research group headed by Livio Scarsi at the University of Rome began working on Satellite per Astronomia X, an X-ray astronomy research satellite.
 The project developed into a collaboration between the Italian Space Agency and the Netherlands Agency for Aerospace Programmes.
 Though the satellite was originally intended to serve the sole purpose of studying X-rays, Enrico Costa of the Istituto di Astrofisica Spaziale suggested that the satellite's four protective shields could easily serve as gamma-ray burst detectors.
 After 10 years of delays and a final cost of approximately $350 million, the satellite, renamed BeppoSAX in honor of Giuseppe Occhialini, was launched on April 30, 1996.

 In 1983, a team composed of Stan Woosley, Don Lamb, Ed Fenimore, Kevin Hurley, and George Ricker began discussing plans for a new GRB research satellite, the High Energy Transient Explorer (HETE).
 Although many satellites were already providing data on GRBs, HETE would be the first satellite devoted entirely to GRB research.
 The goal was for HETE to be able to localize gamma-ray bursts with much greater accuracy than the BATSE detectors.
 The team submitted a proposal to NASA in 1986 under which the satellite would be equipped with four gamma ray detectors, an X-ray camera, and four electronic cameras for detecting visible and ultraviolet light.
 The project was to cost $14.5 million, and the launch was originally planned for the summer of 1994.
-The Pegasus XL rocket, which launched HETE on November 4, 1996, did not release its two satellites, so the HETE and SAC-B, an Argentinian research satellite also on board, missions were attached to the reocket and unable to direct their solar panels towards the sun, and within one day of the launch, all radio contact with the satellites was lost.
+The Pegasus XL rocket, which launched HETE on November 4, 1996, did not release its two satellites, so the HETE and SAC-B, an Argentinian research satellite also on board, missions were attached to the rocket and unable to direct their solar panels towards the sun, and within one day of the launch, all radio contact with the satellites was lost.
 The eventual successor to the mission, HETE 2, was successfully launched on 9 October 2000.
 It observed its first GRB on 13 February 2001.